kahalewai/agbac/readme.md

 ## Intro

 AGBAC (Agent-Based Access Control) is an open, vendor-neutral security specification that defines how AI agents securely perform actions on behalf of human users.
-It extends existing IAM infrastructure (OAuth2, OIDC, RBAC, ABAC, PBAC) and introduces no new token formats, cryptographic systems, or identity providers.
+AGBAC was designed to use existing Standards and Technology, extending existing IAM infrastructure (OAuth2, OIDC, RBAC, ABAC, PBAC).
+AGBAC introduces no new token formats, cryptographic systems, or identity providers, making AGBAC compatible with existing IAM Solutions.
 AGBAC addresses a rapidly emerging security challenge in enterprise systems:

 <br>